 Managing former employee data

-When managing data for employees who've left your organization, you have three options:
+When managing data for employees who've left your organization, you have four options:

-- Keep historical data (for HR purposes, compliance, etc.); this will continue to consume a license
+- Maintain historical data (for HR, compliance, etc.); this will continue to consume a license.
+No action is required.

-- Export data using the app export capabilities or the ActivConnect API, then delete the data to free up the license
+- Export data using the app export capabilities or the ActivConnect API, then delete the User’s historical data to free up that license.

 Tracked vs. Untracked Users